karthikparambil/writeups/Brooklyn_Nine_Nine/README.md

-# Brooklyn Nine Nine CTF Writeup
+# Brooklyn Nine Nine CTF Writeup | Tryhackme

 This is a **Brooklyn Nine Nine** themed CTF, designed for beginners.
 Let’s jump into it and check out this machine.